Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 5. Painful sensations during menstruation;

-6. Infertility therapy with a combination of progesterone with estrogen.
+6. Infertility therapy with a combination of progesterone and estrogens.

-Pregnin tablet must be placed sublingually (under the tongue) and wait until the agent dissolves.
-The agent should be absorbed in the oral cavity.
+The Pregnin tablet must be placed sublingually (under the tongue) and wait until the product dissolves.
+The product should be absorbed in the oral cavity.
 This allows for a high therapeutic effect compared to swallowing and absorption through the gastrointestinal mucosa.

-Some hormonal preparations for women can be purchased without a prescription.
-At the same time, such drugs should not be used without prior consultation with a specialist.
+Some hormonal medications for women can be purchased without a prescription.
+At the same time, you should not use such drugs without prior consultation with a specialist.

 Norkolut

-The progestogen drug is Norkolut.
-It is created on the basis of norestyrsterone, has a high activity when taken orally.
-For each patient, the dosage of the drug is selected individually.
-This allows you to make the treatment highly effective, as well as avoid side effects.
-So, when should Norkolut be used:
+Norkolut is a progestin drug.
+It is based on norestyrsterone and has high activity when taken orally.
+The dosage of the drug is selected individually for each patient.
+This makes the treatment highly effective and also avoids side effects.
+So, when should you use Norkolut:

-• Irregular menstrual cycle, during which there is a reduction in the secretory phase;
+• Irregular menstrual cycle, during which a reduction in the secretory phase is observed;

 • Pain in the mammary glands;